duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 Functionality:

-The function iterates through sum_df rows, georeferencing the Depth of all five beams.
+The function iterates through sum_df rows, georeferencing the depth of all five beams.
 The boat heading direction in azimuth from .sum files gets used as orientation of the beams relative to the central/vertical beam (VB) and is therefore transformed to degrees.
 Angles of beams to the VB are assigned in clockwise janus configuration (top view) and 25° angle relative to VB, based on (Sontek: RiverSurveyor S5/M9 System Manual) and (Sontek, a Xylem Brand: Webinar [https://www.youtube.com/watch?v=ukb-B9e5OTY], accessed: 15.02.25).
 Long/Lat of VB remain the same.
 Lat/Long of Beam 1-4 get calculated by
 ```